Questgen alternative

 | Built for | Video specifically, spoken content to MCQs | Text, paragraphs, and PDF input |

-| Main inputs | YouTube, course, lecture, webinar links and MP4 | Pasted text and uploaded documents |
+| Main inputs | A YouTube link VidQuiz reads itself; any other video with its transcript | Pasted text and uploaded documents |

 | Transcribing | None, VidQuiz reads the video for you | You supply the text yourself |